kubestellar/kubestellar/docs/content/v0.20/architecture.md

 up the RBAC permissions required by the add-on agent to interact with the mailbox namespace associated with the managed cluster.
-More specifically, the status add-on controller sets up RBAC permissions to allow the add-on agent to list and get *manifestworks* and create and update *workstatuses* resource
+More specifically, the status add-on controller sets up RBAC permissions to allow the add-on agent to list and get *ManifestWork* objects and create and update *WorkStatus* objects.

 ## OCM Agent